phoenix850508/tab-manager-extension/README.md

 ## Shoutouts
-The extension icon is from [icon8](https://icons8.com/), and the idea is brainstormed after seeing The [Great Marvellous Suspender](https://chromewebstore.google.com/detail/the-marvellous-suspender/noogafoofpebimajpfpamcfhoaifemoa), which is also solving problems if people having the habit of opening many Chrome tabs.
+The extension icon is from [icon8](https://icons8.com/), and the idea is brainstormed after seeing The [Great Marvellous Suspender](https://chromewebstore.google.com/detail/the-marvellous-suspender/noogafoofpebimajpfpamcfhoaifemoa), which is also solving problems when people having the habit of opening many Chrome tabs.